ukk1019-yhat/expresooai/README.md

 ## ◈ Deployment

-EXPRESSO AI is optimized for Vercel deployment with `vercel.json` pre-configured.
+BeyonAI is optimized for Vercel deployment with `vercel.json` pre-configured.

 ```bash
 # Deploy to production